UMNET-perfSONAR/pssid-data-pipeline/README.md

 - Default credentials: `admin` / `OpensearchInit2024` (as defined in env variables above)
 - Use Dev Tools to inspect indices and output: `GET <index-name>/_search`
 - Use Dev Tools to delete indices from old probes that are no longer sending data: `DELETE pscheduler_*_<probe-name>_*` (this command may need to be adjusted if you change the index naming scheme specified in the output field of Logstash)
-- Use this [Index State Management](https://docs.opensearch.org/latest/im-plugin/ism/index/) guide to configure policies that manage your indices (for example, creating a policy to delete an index that hasn't been updated for a few days)
+- Use this [Index State Management](https://docs.opensearch.org/latest/im-plugin/ism/index/) guide to configure custom policies that manage your indices (for example, creating a policy to delete an index that hasn't been updated for a few days).

 ### Grafana Setup